 Mass is ambiguous

 So yes, there is clearly something amiss.
+Especially since, as Matt Strassler says, the Higgs boson doesn’t get its mass from the Higgs field.
 Being generous, I suppose the situation isn’t helped by the way the word “mass” is ambiguous.
 It’s qualified in different ways to mean different things.
 There’s active gravitational mass, passive gravitational mass, and inertial mass.
 Then there’s invariant mass, intrinsic mass, and proper mass.
 And then there’s relativistic mass, effective mass, and rest mass.
 But active gravitational mass is a measure of energy, not mass.
 As Einstein said in 1916, “the energy of the gravitational field shall act gravitatively in the same way as any other kind of energy”.
 Passive gravitational mass is a measure of energy too.
 See the Wikipedia mass article, where you can read how “pure-energy” photons exhibit a behaviour similar to passive gravitational mass.
 Inertial mass is also a measure of energy.
 A photon is said to be massless, but it has a non-zero inertial mass.
 This is why as per the last line of Einstein’s E=mc² paper, radiation conveys inertia between the emitting and absorbing bodies:

 Invariant mass is something you should forget about because the mass of a body varies with gravitational potential, which is why we have the mass deficit.
 Since intrinsic mass and proper mass are more of the same, you should forget about them too.
 Relativistic mass is another measure of energy – in Lev Okun’s 1989 Concepts of Mass you can read how Einstein cautioned against it.
 That leaves effective mass and rest mass.
 A photon exhibits an effective mass when you slow it down in glass.
 Let’s come back to effective mass later.
 For now, let’s focus on rest mass.